Medical Director’s Blog – Concussion: It’s not a rugby injury

 But does concussion happen in other sports?

 Of course.
 Concussion happens outside of sport – tripping in the playground, walking into a door, falling out of bed – so it makes sense that there is a risk of it happening in sport too.
 All “major” sports governing bodies in England – RFU, ECB, RFL, FA, England Hockey – have adopted concussion management guidelines, acknowledging that there is a risk of sustaining the injury playing their sport.
-Last week, an article published in the Daily Telegraph (“Cricket is failing to do enough to protect players with concussion”) called for more to be done to protect cricketers from the risks of concussion.
-A few days later it was announced that concussion substitutions will be allowed in the English domestic cricket league from this year.
+Last summer, Steve Smith’s high profile concussion while playing cricket for Australia in The Ashes led to the first use of a concussion substitution in international cricket (see my article in The Times here – The Ashes: Steve Smith likely to feel concussion symptoms for at least a week).
 A big step in acknowledging the importance of the dealing with the injury appropriately and raising awareness among the community and school game.

 What does the Return2Play data show?